 My mind doesn’t seem to have an off switch.
-Even in my sleep I’m hampered with dreams; typically nightmares containing events that really happened or people who were in my life at one time.
+Even in my sleep, I’m hampered with dreams; typically nightmares containing events that really happened or people who were in my life at one time.
 For reasons beyond my control, my life has been lived in a fishbowl surrounded by people from all walks of life.
-My own dreams and aspirations passed me by a long time ago and even the regret and anger that followed as I watched it slip through my fingers has faded.
+My own dreams and aspirations passed me by a long time ago and even the regret and anger that followed as I watched them slip through my fingers have faded.

 I liken life in general to sage grass; the brown sage grass that thickly covers fields in the mid-west of the United States.
 It looks soft and inviting, but if you walk in a field where it grows you’ll be covered with a black oil indigenous to the plant.